moTorky/tips-mindmap/web vulns & function checklist/Clickjacking.md

 - [ ] use [SET](https://github.com/trustedsec/social-engineer-toolkit/) to clone a website
 - [ ] place your `iframe` in place that frequently clicked such `Accept That This Site Uses Cookies! pop-up.` consider the larger impact of the vulnerability.
 - [ ] host it on http://pipdream.com/ or use Burp's [Clickbandit](https://portswigger.net/burp/documentation/desktop/tools/clickbandit) tool
+- [ ] visit https://securityheaders.com/, or https://clickjacker.io/ and paste the target URL.
+If the page loads successfully, it is vulnerable to clickjacking.
 ### Bypassing Protections
 -  `frame-busting` uses JavaScript code to check if the page is in an iframe
 	```js